Friday, June 28, 2024

 Apologies to readers--it is getting more difficult to keep up.
 We returned to the hotel about 8:30 p.m. to pack for tomorrow --- 22,400 steps today, which is about 11 miles.
 I think I am at about my max and we are lucky we have kept up this far.
 TK: 17,552

-This was a very significant day because we went to Dachau, one of the first concentration camps built by Nazi Germany and the longest running one, opening on 22 March 1933.
+This was a very significant day because we went to Dachau, the first concentration camp built by Nazi Germany and the longest running one, opening on 22 March 1933.
 The camp was initially intended to intern Hitler's political opponents, which consisted of communists, social democrats, and other dissidents.

 Mortal Agony of Christ Chapel (Catholic Memorial)